SamButterfield/Sam_Portfolio/README.md

-# Sam Butterfield Project Portfolio
-## Personal Profile
+## Education
-I graduated Newcastle University with a First Class degree in Computer Science
+I recently graduated Newcastle University with a First Class Honours Degree in Computer Science, with one year Industrial Placement working for Toyota GB in there Systems Department.
+The first two years of the degree covered core computer science topics such as Programming (Java/Python), System Architechture, Maths for Computing, Web Development (Basics), Operating Systems, Databases and Team Project where we built an Android App.
+The third year was comprised of optional moduels where I elected to study Distributed Systems, Web Technologies (RESTful API), Systems and Network Security (Theory), Serverside Management (Apache/AWS), Bilogically Inspired Computing (Machine/Deep Learning), Bioinformatics, Human Computer Interaction.
+For my Dissertation theme I decided to choose Data Science, where I got work on a live research project using 500,000 peoples electronic health records.